-The Cube Spreadsheet add-on enables drag-and-drop report building directly in your spreadsheet.
-Whether you are answering specific business questions, exploring data trends, supporting decision-making, or performing quick analysis without predefined report structures, it's easy with Cube.
+The Cube Spreadsheet App enables drag-and-drop report building directly in your spreadsheet, making reporting easy whether you are answering specific business questions, exploring data trends, supporting decision-making, or performing quick analysis without predefined report structures.

 1. Open a blank spreadsheet

 Start by opening a blank spreadsheet in Excel or Google Sheets.
-Make sure you have the Cube Spreadsheet add-in installed and open.
+Make sure you have the Cube Spreadsheet App installed and open.

 This is where you’ll manage your data connections and build your reports.